Bazaruto Archipelago: Ecology

 The archipelago became a National Park in 1971.
 There is a wide abundance of reef fish, surgeon fishes, Moorish idols, parrotfishes, angelfishes, and butterflyfishes to name but a few.
 Sea turtles, game fishes and devil rays are regularly seen.
 Various endangered marine megafaunas are present, such as whale sharks, mantas, leatherback sea turtles, cetaceans including humpback whale, and the dugongs.
 There are also flamingos, pelicans and other wild birds.
 Bazaruto's dugong population counts about 120 individuals, making it the largest of remnant populations in Mozambique.
 Bazaruto also supports a substantial population of crocodiles.

-Cetacean biodiversity was previously much richer than today before being reduced by human activities, including illegal mass hunts by the Soviet Union and Japan during the 1960s to 1970s.
-As a result, many many species such as the southern right whale, allow an usual Since the archipelago's geography provides a number of different ecosystems, an unusual variety of species to occur within a relatively small area.
-Bazaruto and Benguerra are the two largest islaands in the archipelago.
+Cetacean biodiversity was previously much richer than today before being reduced by human activities, including illegal mass hunts by the Soviet Union and Japan during the 1960s to 1970s, resuling in the elimination or reduction of many species such as the southern right whale.
+Since the archipelago's geography provides a number of different ecosystems, an unusual variety of species to occur within a relatively small area.
+Bazaruto and Benguerra are the two largest islands in the archipelago.

 The skinks Scelotes duttoni, Scelotes insularis, and Lygosoma lanceolatum are endemic to the Bazaruto Archipelago.